Didier-Lalli/3par_csp_blog/README.md

 my-wordpress-mariadb-0          1/1       Running   0          2m
 ```

 Finally lets take a look at the Wordpress site.
-You can use `kubectl port-forward` to access the Wordpress application from within the Kubernetes cluster and verify everything is working correctly.
+You can use `kubectl port-forward` to access the Wordpress application from within the Kubernetes cluster to verify everything is working correctly.

 ```
 kubectl port-forward svc/my-wordpress 80:80
 Forwarding from 127.0.0.1:80 -> 8080
 Forwarding from [::1]:80 -> 8080
 ```

 > **NOTE:**<br />If you have something already running locally on port 80, modify the port-forward to an unused port (i.e. 5000:80).

 Open a browser on your workstation to **http://127.0.0.1** and you should see, **"Hello World!"**.
 Access the admin console at: **http://127.0.0.1/admin** using the user/password used to deploy the Helm Chart.
 Happy Blogging!